 - In the meantime, combine all Peanut Butter Fudge Filling ingredients in a bowl.
 Remove cups from the freezer and spoon the peanut butter filling on top of the bases, smoothing with the back of the spoon.
 Freeze for 20 mins, ensuring a completely flat position.

-- Combine Chocolate Topping ingredients.
-Remove cups from freezer and cover evenly with the chocolate mixture.
+- In a small bowl, whisk the Chocolate Topping ingredients to combine.
+Remove cups from freezer and pour the chocolate mixture over the peanut filling.
 Carefully return to the freezer for 15 mins, again ensuring a completely flat position.
-Once completely set, transfer to an airtight container and store in the fridge for up to one week.
-Sprinkle with crushed roasted peanuts before serving.
+Once completely set, transfer to an airtight container and store in the fridge for up to one week or freeze for up to a month.
+Sprinkle with fancy sea salt flakes and crushed roasted peanuts before serving 🥜🍫💕

-- Flaxseed meal (ground linseeds) is high in GOS, or Fermentable Galacto-Oligosaccharides (AKA the “O” in “FODMAP”) when consumed in amounts larger than 30g in one sitting.
+- Flaxseed meal (ground linseeds) is high in GOS, or Fermentable Galacto-Oligosaccharides (AKA the ‘O’ in ‘FODMAP’) when consumed in amounts larger than 30g in one sitting.
 However, according to Monash University, 1 tbs or 15g of flax meal is considered low in GOS, and should be tolerated by people with IBS or fructose malabsorption.
-One serving of this recipe (one cup) contains a very low amount of flax – less than 3g!
+One serving of this recipe (one cup) contains a very low (less than 3g!) amount of flax.

 - Chia seeds are high in Fructans (AKA the ‘F’ in ‘FODMAP’) when consumed in amounts larger than 48g in one sitting.
 According to Monash, 2 tbs or 24g of chia is considered low in fructans and should be tolerated by people with IBS or fructose malabsorption.
 One of these cups contains only 4g of chia.